JonathanUhler/Period-Countdown/README.md

 To change user options, click on the "Settings" menu at the top of the app. \
 From the dropdown menu that opens, select the setting you wish to edit.
 Once a new option is chosen, click "OK".
 To cancel, click "Cancel".
 If the app does not update within a few seconds, try closing and reopening it.

+## Class Information
+Allows entry of user-specific class information.
+The data entered here is used to customize information displayed on the app and is purely cosmetic. \
+Teacher names and room numbers can be left blank to be ignored. \
+See [How do I mark periods as free?](#how-do-i-mark-periods-as-free) for ignoring classes.

+## School Information
+Allows choosing a different school to base time calculations off of. \
+Choose a file with your school name from the list of supported institutions.
+If your school does not exist, see [here](#i-dont-go-to-mvhs-how-do-i-use-my-schools-bell-schedule).

+## Next Up
+A feature to display some or all of the remaining periods in the day (shows a future schedule in addition to the main timer). \
+Choose "Disabled" to disable this feature completely. \
+Choose "Next Class" to display information for just the next class. \
+Choose "All Classes" to display information for all classes remaining in the current day. \
+The format of upcoming periods is "<Name> | <Start>-<End> [| <Teacher>, <Room>]".
+The teacher/room information in "[ ]" is only displayed if it is not blank in Class Information.

+## Theme
+Allows a custom color for the app. \
+To select a color, either choose from one of the preset values in the "Swatches" tab, or enter your own value in HSV, HSL, RGB, or CMYK format.

+## Font
+Allows choosing a different font for the main timer and Next Up feature. \
+This feature reads all the available fonts on your system, so choices may vary.
+New fonts, such as OpenDyslexic to aid in reading, can be downloaded onto your system and used.
+This process depends on your OS. \
+*Note: some unusual fonts, or fonts that substitute with non-ASCII characters, may overlap or otherwise display incorrectly.
+Most common fonts should work fine.*

 # Possible Questions
 * [I don't go to MVHS, how do I use my school's bell schedule?](#i-dont-go-to-mvhs-how-do-i-use-my-schools-bell-schedule)